Birches Head Academy - Organisations

 How will our child and young person be involved in the decisions about their learning?

-Students identified as having a special educational need have a designated keyworker with whom they meet termly or, as and when required.
-The keyworker is an additional level of support to enable students to discuss provision and progress.
-Students may also be assigned academic mentors, if appropriate.
-Students are involved in regular updating of the information shared with all staff via the student passport.
+Pupils identified as having a special educational need have a designated keyworker with whom they meet termly or, as and when required.
+The keyworker is an additional level of support to enable pupils to discuss provision and progress.
+Pupils are involved in regular updating of the information shared with all staff via the pupil passport.
 They have an opportunity to discuss with their keyworker strategies which they find successful and information that they would like to share regarding their needs.

-Student voice activities are carried out regularly to enable students to express views and opinions and provide valuable information to help further improve teaching and learning.
+Pupil voice activities are carried out regularly to enable pupils to express views and opinions and provide valuable information to help further improve teaching and learning.

 How will we be involved in the decisions about the learning of our children and young people?

-Subject teachers are available at parents evenings and via telephone to discuss student progress and any concerns that you may have and to share information about what is working well at home and school, so that similar strategies can be used.
+Subject teachers are available at review days and via telephone to discuss pupil progress and any concerns that you may have and to share information about what is working well at home and school, so that similar strategies can be used.

 Information from external professionals will be discussed in person or where this is not possible, a report will be issued to parents.